joeyhkim/micronaut-and-bazel/README.md

-# micronaut-and-bazel
+# Micronaut + Bazel Template Project

-A template project for running Micronaut with Bazel.
+This directory contains a template project for setting up Micronaut with Bazel.
+It also includes rules for generating Docker images and pushing them to the gcr.io repository.